Our Future Path! A plan for a better world!

 However, even with the most well written wording, individuals and groups may still disagree on what is and is not undue harm, and in turn what actual limits should be placed on our liberties and freedoms.
 I have already talked a little about what is and is not undue harm, but we should take a closer look to see where those limits should be for our liberties and freedoms.

-The one freedom that is absolute is the Freedom of Thought.
+Freedom Of Thought The one freedom that is absolute is the Freedom of Thought.
 Barring someone being able to read someone's mind, no one should really be able to tell what someone is thinking.
 This means that unless a thought is turned into speech or action, it cannot cause any undue harm.
-Therefore, individuals should always be able to think whatever they want.
+Therefore, we should always be able to think whatever we want.

 To protect our Freedom of Thought we also need to be protected from being manipulated or brainwashed.
 Therefore, we need to have the appropriate laws and enforcement to prevent individuals and groups from manipulating and brainwashing us.
 The only exception would be when manipulation or brainwashing was needed to prevent someone from doing undue harm to others.